BlueForestTrees/express-blueforest/README.md

 # express-blueforest

 ## Description
-Simplify the usage of express.js http server, with express-validator lib + error management.
+Simplify the usage of express.js http server, for API and JSON only.
+With express-validator lib + error management.

 https://www.npmjs.com/package/express-blueforest